Soopro/rafiki/angular_template.md

 Angular syntax must use on html tags.
 Also remember the if

+*Remember it is different with jinja2, it's javascript.
+If you are not good enough to deal with it, please use Form view editor.*

 ***operators***
-*It is different with jinja2, It is javascript*

 * `||`: or
 * `&&`: and
 * `!`: opposite, etc., `if not menu.priamry`